vipulnaik/working-drafts/hardware-disposal/hardware.md

 leaving (we were doing some video shooting together, and she didn't need the camera and gave it to me so I could shoot more videos).

-Disposal plan: ?? -- I think the camera is perfectly functional and may be good for shooting videos.
-So if there isn't anybody else who wants it, I will prefer to keep it than send it to e-waste.
+Disposal plan: I think the camera is perfectly functional and may be good for shooting videos.
+I'll do a casual search for interested parties who might have use for the camera, and I'll hold on to the camera until then.

 More information: